konflux-ci/architecture/ADR/0031-sprayproxy.md

 ## Consequences

-- Each AppStudio customer is onboarded to one cluster which means a pipeline on that particular cluster will be triggered as a result of the request.
+- Each Konflux customer is onboarded to one cluster which means a pipeline on that particular cluster will be triggered as a result of the request.
 By "blindly" forwarding the request to all clusters, requests are also sent to clusters where they won't have effect and are discarded.
 - Sprayproxy performs the same type of request verification as does PaC.
 The reason for doing that is we do not forward invalid requests to multiple clusters, but it also means extra workload.
 Operationally both services use the same shared secret, so when rotating the secret it only has to be done in a single place.